In this article: TV shows for 9-12-year-olds can be tough to find, so we put together a list the whole family can enjoy.

 Adventures of 4 characters with unusual skills and abilities all chosen as “librarians” to protect a cosmic library where magical artifacts are collected and stored.
 The librarians, along with a special guardian, investigate odd happenings in the mortal realm related to missing/stolen artifacts and other magical creatures who wish to steal the powers of the library and shift the balance between good and evil in the world.

-Reimagining of the King Arther stories with all the characters as young adults and told from Merlin’s perspective.
+A reimagining of the King Arther stories with all the characters as young adults, including knights, ladies of the court, sorcerers, etc., and told from Merlin’s perspective.
 A little violent with some scary creatures so maybe not ideal for more sensitive tweens.
 Also, some romance, but nothing blatant.

 One Day At A Time (Netflix)

 A modern version of a TV classic, a newly single Latina mother raises her teen daughter and tween son with the “help” of her old-school mom and the owner of the apartment building they all live in.
-Funny and sweet, but definitely addresses issues of our time including sexuality, mental health and politics.
+Funny and sweet, but definitely addresses issues of our time including sexuality, mental health, and politics, so it may not be as suited to young viewers.

-Based on the classic book series, The extraordinary Baudelaire orphans face trials, challenges and the evil Count Olaf in their fateful quest to unlock long-held family secrets.
-Along the way they meet many quirky characters who both help and hinder their progress.
-(And it’s Neil Patrick Harris in one of his best roles, that alone makes this series worth watching)
+Based on the classic book series, The extraordinary Baudelaire orphans face trials, challenges, and the evil Count Olaf in their fateful quest to unlock long-held family secrets.
+Along the way, they meet many quirky characters who both help and hinder their progress.
+(And it’s Neil Patrick Harris in one of his best roles, so that alone makes this series worth watching)

 Encore (Disney +)